Some 2020 Dems turn on Kamala Harris for attacking Biden, then backtracking

 Lis Smith, a presidential campaign veteran who was director of rapid response for the 2012 Obama re-election campaign, tweeted last week that “The story of the 2020 Democratic primary shouldn’t be how individual candidates used debates to deep six rivals and push litmus test policies they’re gonna disavow once they get a poll back.
 Keep calm, carry on, and win the era!”

-Fox News' Joseph A. Wulfsohn and Frank Miles contributed to this story
+Fox News' Joseph A. Wulfsohn and Frank Miles contributed to this report.